 GENERAL GUIDELINES OF COMPETITION

-It is the participant's responsibility to read and to abide by these rules.
-Participation in the competition means that the participants have read and agree to these rules.
+It is the participant's responsibility to read and to abide by these guidelines.
+Participation in the competition means that the participants have read and agree to these guidelines.

 While not anticipated, the CMU College of Business Administration reserves the right to update, add, or subtract from these guidelines at any time and may reject the submission of a business if it believes it is in the best interest of CMU.